cstohlmann/oea-insights-module/pipeline/readme.md

 # Pipelines

 This module uses a Synapse pipeline to:
-1. Land Microsoft Education Insights test data into Stage 1np data lake (this step is omitted for production data).
+1. Land Microsoft Education Insights test data into ```stage1/Transactional/M365/v1.14``` of the data lake (this step is omitted for production data).
-2. Process data into Stages 2np and 2p.
+2. Ingest data into ```stage2/Ingested/M365/v1.14```, structure the unstructured tables, and create a lake database (db) for queries.
-3. Create a SQL database to query Stage 2np and 2p data via Power BI.
+3. Refine data into ```stage2/Refined/M365/v1.14/(general and sensitive)``` and create lake and SQL dbs for queries.

 Notes:
-- "np" stands for non-pseudonomized data and "p" for pseudonomized data.
+- Ingestion initially copies the data from ```stage1``` to ```stage2/Ingested```, except changes the file format from CSVs to Delta tables.
+   * One of the later steps in the ingestion process, corrects and structures each module table's schema, as needed.
-- Data columns contianing personal identifiable information (PII) are identified in the data schemas located in the [module class notebook](https://github.com/microsoft/OpenEduAnalytics/blob/main/modules/module_catalog/Microsoft_Education_Insights/notebook/Insights_py.ipynb)
+- Data columns contianing personal identifiable information (PII) are identified in the data schemas located in the [module metadata.csv](https://github.com/microsoft/OpenEduAnalytics/blob/main/modules/module_catalog/Microsoft_Education_Insights/test_data/metadata.csv).
-- As data is processed from Stage 1np to Stages 2np and 2p, data is separated into pseudonomized data which PII columns hashed (Stage 2p) and lookup tables containing PII (Stage 2np).
+- As data is refined from ```stage2/Ingested``` to ```stage2/Refined/.../(general and sensitive)```, data is separated into pseudonymized data where PII columns hashed or masked (```stage2/Refined/.../general```) and lookup tables containing the PII (```stage2/Refined/.../sensitive```).
 Non-pseudonmized data will then be protected at higher security levels.

 Module Pipeline for Test Data  | Module Pipeline for Production Data :-------------------------:|:-------------------------: